Recognising outstanding and innovative teaching

-Applications are now open for the third instalment of the University of Leeds Teaching Awards, celebrating excellent practice in student education.
+Applications are now open for the fourth instalment of the University of Leeds Teaching Awards, celebrating excellent practice in student education.

-Open to everyone involved in teaching or supporting the student learning experience, winners will receive grants of up to £2,000 each.
+Open to everyone involved in teaching or supporting the student learning experience, including colleagues from professional services, winners will receive grants of up to £2,000 each.

 Professor Jeff Grabill, Deputy Vice-Chancellor: Student Education, said: “Research universities like Leeds are unique in their ability to provide transformative learning experiences that are also research-led and therefore engage students in the collaborative work of understanding our world.

 “Our colleagues who teach and support learning are at the heart of this endeavour, working in partnership with our students to provide an inspiring, challenging and supportive environment that enables them to achieve their ambitions.